5 Things To Consider Before Opening A Joint Bank Account

 #1 Sharing is caring

 “We need to talk” is a phrase no one wants to hear.
-But in a situation involving finances, Brown says everything needs to be laid out including understanding where your partner’s money comes from, how each of you value money, and what their spending history is like.
+But in a situation involving finances, Browne says everything needs to be laid out including understanding where your partner’s money comes from, how each of you value money, and what their spending history is like.

 “Unless you have that conversation and willingly identify the parameters around where you’re going to behave jointly, it’s kind of difficult to avoid the arguments because you haven’t set any boundaries for yourselves,” she says.